anatolykopyl/xray-exporter/README.md

 ### Docker (Recommended)

-You can also find the docker images built automatically by CI from [Docker Hub](https://hub.docker.com/r/anatolykopyl/xray-exporter).
+You can also find the docker images on [Docker Hub](https://hub.docker.com/r/anatolykopyl/xray-exporter).
 The images are made for multi-arch.
 You can run it from your Raspberry Pi or any other ARM, ARM64 devices without changing the image name:

 ```bash
 docker run --rm -it anatolykopyl/xray-exporter:latest